kaga/kaga.github.io/version-control/_posts/2021-03-11-Git-Provider.markdown

 It is also not necessary means cloud based solution is better than on-premise solution.

+### Integration With Between Software

+Products that built by the same company often have better integration between their products.
+For example, it is very easy to create a Bitbucket hosted Git branch in Jira.

 ### Maintenance

 > Who is going to maintain the infrastructure?